Griselinia, Griseline: planting, pruning and care

 Griselinia in a nutshell

-- Griselinia forms a handsome bush or small bushy tree with bright yellowish‑green evergreen foliage
+- Griselinia forms a handsome bush or small, bushy tree with evergreen foliage, bright green, almost yellow

-- It is a plant of mild climate and should only be grown in the south or on the coast, ideally as a free‑standing hedge
+- It is a plant of mild climate and should only be grown in the south or on the coast, ideally as an informal hedge

-- It is also a bush that resists sea spray, making it ideal for gardens by the sea
+- It is also a bush that tolerates salt spray, making it ideal for coastal gardens

-- Flowering, although insignificant, is very melliferous and nectariferous
+- Flowering, though inconspicuous, is highly melliferous and nectariferous

 A word from our expert

-Whether called Griselinia, Griseline, Griselinie or simply English spindle, Griselinia littoralis is a charming bushy bush native to New Zealand with evergreen foliage of a lovely bright, fairly light green.
+Whether called Griselinia, Griseline, Griselinie or simply English fusain, Griselinia littoralis is a charming bushy bush native to New Zealand with evergreen foliage of a bright, rather light green.

-Its resistance to sea spray and winds makes it a top choice for a free hedge in coastal gardens.
-Its rapid growth is a blessing for new gardens but be careful to give it enough space, otherwise you risk having to use pruning shear rather too often.
+Its resistance to sea spray and wind makes it an excellent choice for an informal hedge in seaside gardens.
+Its rapid growth is a blessing for young gardens but be careful to give it enough space, otherwise you risk having to use the pruning shear rather too often.

-Unfortunately, Griselinia is not hardy everywhere in France and tolerates only short frosts down to -10°C. It is therefore a plant of mild climate to be grown only in the South or on the Atlantic coast or in Brittany where it has become very common.
+Unfortunately, Griselinia is not hardy throughout France and tolerates only short frosts down to -10°C. It is therefore a plant of mild climate to be grown only in the South, on the Atlantic coast or in Brittany where it has become very common.

-Flowering, although insignificant, is very abundant in sun and highly melliferous and nectariferous.
+Flowering, though inconspicuous, is very abundant in full sun and highly melliferous and nectariferous.
 It attracts and feeds a large number of foraging insects.

-Griselinia prefers light soils and sunny exposures but also grows very well in pots on a terrace.
+Griselinia likes light soils and sunny positions but also grows very well in pots on a terrace.

 Botany and description